Experiential Learning Policies

 - 130 hours of supervised professional work carried out by an MLIS student at an information service host site that provides the student with an opportunity to apply the skills, methodologies, and theories learned through coursework, and

-- 20 hours of scheduled class meetings, conferences, and on-line reflective discussion with other students registered for LIS 2921 or LIS 2924 in a given term, and overseen by the field experience coordinator.
+- 20 hours of scheduled class meetings, conferences, and on-line reflective discussion with other students registered for LIS 2921 Field Experience in a given term, and overseen by the field experience coordinator.

 Please note: the definition, course prerequisites, academic and work requirements, and application process for LIS 2921 or 2924 Field Experience vary from that of LIS 2922 Practicum in School Libraries.
-Students in the School Library Certification Program (SLCP) must successfully complete LIS 2922 and follow the requirements of the SLCP in order to meet teacher certification requirements.
+Students in the School Library Certification Program (SLCP) must successfully complete LIS 2922 and follow the requirements of the SLCP in order to meet teacher certification requirements set by the PA Department of Education.
 Questions regarding SLCP requirements should be referred to Dr. Mary K. Biagini.

 Student Learning Outcomes